 Our Brexit FAQs

-A no deal Brexit will have an impact, the full extent of which remains unknown.
-However, we believe we have taken appropriate steps to put the necessary infrastructure in place to minimise any disruption for both our UK and European clients.
+We believe we have taken appropriate steps to put the necessary infrastructure in place to minimise any disruption for both our UK and European clients.
 We have expanded our European presence, building on our existing offices.
 We are now using our existing management company in Luxembourg to support our business operations within the EU/EEA, having extended the regulatory permissions of this entity to ensure we were able to continue to fully service our European client base.